9 Animals Without Teeth! Toothless Animals Facts + Pictures

 Turtles are ancient reptiles, widely recognized by their bony shells.
 They can be found in a wide range of habitats, but the greatest number inhabit Asia and North America.

-The vast majority of turtles are omnivores, meaning they feed on both animals and plant matter food.
+The vast majority of turtles are omnivores, meaning they feed on both animal and plant matter food.

 Did You Know: The fastest turtle species on land can reach up to 3 MPH of speed!